chaseruskin/orbit/CONTRIBUTING.md

 ## Writing documentation

-The Book of Orbit is kept in `docs/src`.
+The Orbit Book is kept in `docs/src`.
 There are four main sections to write:
 1. _tutorials_ - for users to get their hands dirty and learn by doing
 2. _user guide_ - how to do common and popular tasks
 3. _topic guide_ - general information about how the program works